syncfusion-content/wpf-docs/wpf/Diagram/Swimlane/Phase.md

 ## Create an empty Phase

-You can create the [Phase](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.PhaseViewModel.html) and add into the[Phases](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.SwimlaneViewModel.html#Syncfusion_UI_Xaml_Diagram_SwimlaneViewModel_Phases) collection of the [Swimlane](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.SwimlaneViewModel.html#properties).
+You can create the [Phase](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.PhaseViewModel.html) and add into the [Phases](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.SwimlaneViewModel.html#Syncfusion_UI_Xaml_Diagram_SwimlaneViewModel_Phases) collection of the [Swimlane](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.SwimlaneViewModel.html#properties).

 >Note: For Horizontal Swimlane, you must set the UnitWidth of the Phase.
 For Vertical Swimlane, you must set UnitHeight of the Phase.